When most people think about arm workouts ... they think about their biceps and triceps. But, what about your forearms?

 After all, having strong and toned forearms isn't only pleasing to the eyes ... but it's also important for your overall health and longevity.

-Thankfully, there are many forearm exercises that can help you build the strength.
+Thankfully, there are many forearm exercises that can help you build strength.

 Keep reading and I'll share 6 of my favorite forearm workouts!
-I'll even explain everything you need to know about your forearms and why it's important to keep them strong.
+I'll explain everything you need to know about your forearms, why it's important to keep them strong, and the best forearm workouts to try.

 Plus, with a little dedication and the right strategy in place, you’ll start earning the results you want in no time!